Brands, Beliefs, and Experience

 Brands and Beliefs

-It seems like everyone has an opinion about brands.
-We all believe we know what branding is, yet there are many different definitions and interpretations.
 Businesses consider brand development as part of a marketing plan, a way to package products and services.
-The news media understands branding as a tool of persuasion, public relations, or a way to reframe an argument.
-Is it an estate tax or death tax?
-And yet no one wants to be “branded.”
+The news media understands branding as a tool of persuasion, public relations, or reframing an argument.
+Is it an estate tax or a death tax?
+And yet, no one wants to be “branded.”
 After all, the word originated with ranchers forcibly tattooing livestock to keep track of them.
-We don’t want to see ourselves as part of the herd; we like to see ourselves making individual choices.

 People love brands—and love to hate brands.
 That can be okay; brands are like magnets.
 The strength of a brand can be measured by its magnetic attraction to the people it serves.
 So, it’s better for a brand to be hated than forgotten.
-In fact, given all of the decisions that go into building a strong brand, it’s nearly impossible to generate brand love without also generating some hate.
+In fact, given all the decisions that go into building a strong brand, it’s nearly impossible to generate brand love without generating some hate.
 Savvy brand builders know what makes people feel passionate and why brands attract some people and push others away.

 Brands are about choices and the people who make them.
 Brands are like tribes or clubs, a way of defining and demonstrating our values and beliefs.
 We align ourselves with brands that express our point of view.
 In doing so, we align ourselves with others who feel the same way.
 We’re social animals and long to be part of a group.
 Historical affiliations mean less to some people, and many seek to build new tribes that reflect their aspirations and beliefs.
 People opt in—sometimes, all in—with stickers on their laptops or cars, logos on their clothing, and tattoos on their bodies.
 A logo can be a cultural symbol.
 The identity of a brand reflects the personal identity of its participants.

 Brands are about gaining trust through experience.
 Earning trust is a long, slow process.
 Trust is easy to lose and hard to gain back.
 Do we trust our politicians?
 Big business?
 Social media platforms?
 How did we lose trust?
 What would have to happen for us to trust again?
-The identity of a brand, as with a person, begins and ends with experience.
-Keeping our promises creates a positive perception.

 Building Brands

 When building a brand, think of an iceberg in which only the tip is visible.
 Most of what makes up a complete iceberg exists below the waterline.
 The same is true for brands.
-The parts we see are the most celebrated and understood—and if you don’t watch where you’re going, the most dangerous.
-That’s why so often brands are equated with logos.
-Even though it’s the most identifiable expression of the brand, a logo is not a brand.
-A logo is a symbol of a brand.
+The parts we see are the most celebrated and understood—and the most dangerous if you don’t watch where you’re going.
+That’s why, so often, brands are equated with logos.

 The work of brand building involves making strategic and tactical choices that affect customer perception and experience.
 Some decisions are easy to see, like the tip of an iceberg, but many are hiding and can have an even greater impact.
 The aim is to think about the problem of brand building holistically, noting how all the parts and pieces work together to achieve a cumulative effect.

 Brand building is a journey, not a one-time event.
 It takes patience and practice.
-It requires decision making, discipline, trial and error, measuring, learning, and course correction.
+It requires decision-making, discipline, trial and error, measuring, learning, and course correction.
 Working systemically doesn’t guarantee success, but it can increase your odds of building a strong brand.

 This post is from the introduction of Brand Identity Essentials.
+Free downloads: